ART as a Manifestation of Concrete Subjectivity: Piaget, Kant, OOO, and Penrose in Dialogue with Escher

 Implications for AI, cognition, and knowledge

-AI as an object in OOO: From an OOO perspective, AI is an object with withdrawal and causal powers that can influence other objects (humans, devices, institutions) without being reducible to human use or interpretation.
-ART adds a human-facing layer by foregrounding embodied subjectivity in the producing and interpreting of AI outputs, while preserving the independence of AI as an object within a broader network of relationships.
+AI as an object in OOO: AI is an object with withdrawal and causal powers in a network of humans, devices, and institutions; ART adds a human-facing layer by embedding subjectivity in the creation and interpretation of AI outputs.

 Conclusion

-The integration of Piagetian constructivism, Kantian epistemology, OOO, and Penrose’s noncomputability yields a pluralist and nuanced account of AI, cognition, and objectivity.
-ART, as a manifestation of concrete subjectivity, functions as a conceptual bridge between embodied human experience and a nonhuman ontological field in which AI is an object with its own networked agency.
-Escher’s illustration anchors the discussion in perceptual play and observer participation, providing readers with a tangible entry point into the philosophical exploration.
-This post invites readers to consider not only whether AI can reach human-like consciousness, but how knowledge and objectivity emerge in a world populated by both living agents and non-living objects, each contributing to the co-creation of meaning.
+The synthesis of Piagetian constructivism, Kantian epistemology, OOO, and Penrose’s noncomputability yields a pluralist, accessible framework for thinking about AI, cognition, and objectivity.
+ART, as the broad production of subjectivity, links embodied human experience with a nonhuman ontological field in which AI remains an object with its own networked agency.
+Escher’s illustration anchors the discussion for readers, suggesting that observer participation and the co-creation of meaning are practical as well as philosophical concerns.
+The post invites readers to wonder whether AI can ever grasp genuine consciousness or holistic understanding—and how knowledge emerges in a world populated by both living and nonliving objects.

 +++